message/iata/NO.md

 - a digital COVID-19 recovery certificate issued at most 6 months before arrival.
 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
-- a certificate with a QR code issued by Albania, Andorra, Armenia, Faroe Isl., Israel, Monaco, Morocco, North Macedonia (Rep.), Panama, San Marino, Turkey, Ukraine or Vatican City (Holy See); or
+- a COVID-19 certificate with a QR code issued in Albania, Andorra, Armenia, Faroe Isl., Israel, Monaco, Morocco, North Macedonia (Rep.), Panama, San Marino, Turkey, Ukraine, United Kingdom or Vatican City (Holy See).
-- an NHS Covid Pass with a QR code, issued in England, Northern Ireland, Scotland or Wales (UK).
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) and Pfizer-BioNTech (Comirnaty).
 4. Passengers could be subject to quarantine.
 - This does not apply to passengers with: